 Classix is the C&H’s monthly magazine issued free to all club members.
 It contains among other things news of forthcoming events, reports and photos of recently held events, club calendar, for sale/wanted ads etc.

-Below you will find an article from a recent edition to give a flavour of the kind of things we get up to.
+Below you will find an article from a recent edition.